Bad Cat: Plot

-As Shero obtains a bouquet for Misscat, the cartoonist finds the two dogs and forces them to lead him to Shero; Taco, who was rummaging for food, witnesses this transaction and follows them.
-Shero and Misscat rendezvous and prepare to make love when they are captured and tied up by the dogs and the cartoonist.
+Shero gets a bouquet for Misscat.
+Meanwhile, the cartoonist finds the two dogs and forces them to lead him to Shero.
+Taco witnesses this transaction and follows them.
+Shero and Misscat meet to prepare to make love, but they are captured and tied up by the dogs and the cartoonist.
 Before the cartoonist can electrocute Shero, Taco appears and frees Shero, who fights the cartoonist and throws him off the building and into a dumpster, along with the dogs.
-Taco is once again brushed off by Shero, and he reveals that his mother, a past mate of Shero's named Mimosa, is dead.
-Shero and Taco bond after a brief exchange of fists and Taco helps Shero attempt to obtain liquor from the local grocer.
-However, the cartoonist, having hijacked a passing garbage truck, absconds with Taco during the mission, forcing Shero into a chase.
-Shero rescues Taco as the garbage truck plunges into the sea, and Shero once more kills the cartoonist in an underwater fight.
-As Shero and Taco make their return home, Hazel chases off Misscat and installs barbed wire to further prevent Shero's entry.
-The cartoonist's body is lifted out of the sea by a rescue team, and he is once again revived when his body comes into contact with power wires.
+Shero brushes Taco off again, and Taco reveals that his mother, Mimosa, who was Shero's past mate, is dead.
+Shero and Taco bond after a brief exchange of fists.
+Taco helps Shero attempt to obtain liquor from the local grocer.
+However, the cartoonist, after hijacking a garbage truck, kidnaps Taco during the mission, forcing Shero to chase him.
+Shero rescues Taco as the garbage truck plunges into the sea, and he once more kills the cartoonist in an underwater fight.
+As Shero and Taco return home, Hazel chases off Misscat and installs barbed wire to further prevent Shero's entry.
+The cartoonist's body is lifted from the sea by a rescue team and revived once more with power wires.

-After Rifki and Riza's latest attempt to retrieve liquor ends in failure, Riza proposes to Shero that they can all get what they want by robbing a bank.
-The cartoonist is apprehended by the police, but he hijacks the police car when the bank's robbery is reported.
+After Rifki and Riza's latest attempt to retrieve liquor fails, Riza proposes to Shero that they can all get what they want by robbing a bank.
+The cartoonist is apprehended by the police, but he hijacks a police car when the bank robbery is reported.
 As Shero and the group make their getaway, Taco takes a bullet for Shero from the cartoonist.
 Shero, believing Taco to be dead, discards the stolen money into a crowd of people in his grief, and he leaves with Taco's body in the confusion.
 Tank comes across Shero and Taco and takes them back home in the absence of available veterinarians.
-Tank and Shero successfully treat Taco's bullet wound and revive him, and Rifki and Riza return with a single pack of money from the robbery, which is used to clear all of Shero and Tank's debts.
-The last of the money is used to hold Shero's barbecue.
-The celebration is cut short by the arrival of the cartoonist, who has taken Misscat hostage.
+Tank and Shero successfully treat Taco's bullet wound and revive him.
+Rifki and Riza return with a single pack of money from the robbery, which is used to clear all of Shero and Tank's debts.
+The last of the money is used to hold Shero's barbecue; however, the celebration is cut short by the arrival of the cartoonist, who has taken Misscat hostage.
 Shero and Tank engage in one last fight against the cartoonist and finally destroy him in a gas explosion.
 Shero and Misscat watch the fireworks and confess their love for each other.
-They then have sex, and end up bouncing across the world as the credits roll.
+They then have sex and end up bouncing across the world as the credits roll.